Queensland Government Supplier Code of Conduct

 If there is discretion on how to meet a Code provision, you only need to take actions appropriate to the size of your business.
 For example, small businesses don't usually need sophisticated workplace policies or systems.

-If you have concerns about an agency decision, contact the agency that is running the tender/has the contract in the first instance.
+Contact the agency that is running the tender or managing the contract in the first instance.

-Alternatively, contact the Queensland Government Procurement (QGP) Procurement Assurance Branch:
+Alternatively, contact the Queensland Government Procurement (QGP) Procurement Assurance Branch for general procurement assurance queries or complaints:

 - email PAMComplaint@hpw.qld.gov.au